 - Emotional Abuse – Argumentativeness, Fearfulness, Mood Disorders, Sudden Change in Alertness or Sociability, Unusual Depression, Withdrawal from Activities

 - Financial Abuse – Sudden Changes in Financial Situations, Bounced Checks, New Accounts Opened

 What to Do If You Suspect Nursing Home Abuse?

 Call 9-1-1 if your loved one is in immediate, life-threatening danger.
 If your loved one is in a nursing home, call your state Long-Term Care Ombudsman at once.
 This person is your advocate and has the power to intervene.

 You may also contact a local Adult Protective Services office or the police department for assistance.
 After you contact APS, a caseworker will make in-person contact within 10 days.
-The caseworker will ask questions to aid in the investigation, support the victim in coping with the aftermath of abuse, provide resources for medical care and counseling, and seek the least invasive solution.
+The caseworker will ask questions to aid in the investigation, support the victim in coping with the aftermath of abuse, provide medical care and counseling resources, and seek the least invasive solution.
 Temporary shelter, in-home services, or other interventions can be arranged through APS.